codesearcher/PerfectPitch/README.md

 # PerfectPitch
-A simple way to stars to learn music notation.
+A simple way to starts to learn music notation.